googleapis/gapic-generator-ruby/gapic-generator-ads/README.md

 generate official Google API client libraries, there is no guarantee of support or stability for any other use.

-As of January 2024, this generator can be run on Ruby 3.0 or later.
+As of May 2026, this generator can be run on Ruby 3.2 or later.
 In general, we will make an effort to ensure it is supported on non-end-of-life versions of Ruby.
+Currently, this includes support through Ruby 4.0.

 Issues can be filed on GitHub at https://github.com/googleapis/gapic-generator-ruby/issues.